publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schII/m__us_usc_t16_s3811.md

     (a) __In general__

-    Except as provided in [section 3812 of this title][/us/usc/t16/s3812], and notwithstanding any other provision of law, any person who in any crop year produces an agricultural commodity on a field on which highly erodible land is predominate, or designates land on which highly erodible land is predominate to be set aside, diverted, devoted to conservation uses, or otherwise not cultivated under a program administered by the Secretary to reduce production of an agricultural commodity, as determined by the Secretary shall be ineligible for—
+    Except as provided in [section 3812 of this title][/us/usc/t16/s3812], and notwithstanding any other provision of law, any person who in any crop year produces an agricultural commodity on a field on which highly erodible land is predominant, or designates land on which highly erodible land is predominant to be set aside, diverted, devoted to conservation uses, or otherwise not cultivated under a program administered by the Secretary to reduce production of an agricultural commodity, as determined by the Secretary shall be ineligible for—

         (1)